laurelherting/lmh-headspace/AWS/examTips.md

 * great for building internet-scale apps

 ### What is vertical scaling?
-* scale by adding more power to existing machine
+* Scale by adding more power to existing machine
   * ex.
 CPU, RAM
   * increase of individual resource
 * Stop an instance, resize it to a different type (ie. more RAM)
 * Can reach a limit
-* costly, but easy to implement, good for short-term
+* Costly, but easy to implement, good for short-term

-### What AWS resources are often used to create sss applications?
+### What AWS resources are often used to create S3 applications?
 * answer: dynamo db, s3, efs, etc
 	* pg.7 white paper:
 		*https://d0.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf